A dormant, overmassive black hole in the early Universe: Methods

-Our tentative (3.6$\sigma$) detection of \OIII$\lambda$4363, together with the \OIII$\lambda \lambda$6716,6731 detection, however we note that the inferred electron temperature is relatively insensitive to density between 100 and 10,000~cm$^{-3}$, typical of narrow line regions of AGN \cite{Zhang2024}.
-We thus assume electron density of order of 1000~cm$^{-3}$ and calculate the electron temperature to be $T_e \approx 25000^{+3200}_{-4800}$~K. Assuming the main ionization mechanism to be AGN activity we follow the methods from \cite{Dors2020} to derive the contributions to metallicity from different ionic species of oxygen - $12 + \log\left(O^{++}/H\right) = 7.28_{-0.1}^{+0.16}$ and $12 + \log\left(O^{+}/H\right) < 6.13$, the latter value presenting an upper limit due to the low detection significance of \OII$\lambda$3727.
+Our tentative (3.6$\sigma$) detection of \OIII$\lambda$4363, together with the \OIII$\lambda \lambda$6716,6731 detection, however we note that the inferred electron temperature is relatively insensitive to density between 100 and 10,000~cm$^{-3}$, typical of narrow line regions of AGN \citesup{Zhang2024}.
+We thus assume electron density of order of 1000~cm$^{-3}$ and calculate the electron temperature to be $T_e \approx 25000^{+3200}_{-4800}$~K. Assuming the main ionization mechanism to be AGN activity we follow the methods from \citesup{Dors2020} to derive the contributions to metallicity from different ionic species of oxygen - $12 + \log\left(O^{++}/H\right) = 7.28_{-0.1}^{+0.16}$ and $12 + \log\left(O^{+}/H\right) < 6.13$, the latter value presenting an upper limit due to the low detection significance of \OII$\lambda$3727.
 The contribution of higher ionization oxygen species is likely negligible due to lack of \OIV\ and \HeII\ line detections. \HeII\ lines have similar ionization potential to \OIV\, but helium is much more abundant, thus their lack of detection implies that the radiation is not sufficiently hard to produce significant amounts of highly ionized oxygen.
 The final oxygen abundance ratio estimate is thus $12 + \log{\left(O/H\right)} = 7.32_{-0.10}^{+0.16}$, corresponding to $Z \approx 0.04Z_{\odot}$.
 However, the \OIII$\lambda$4363 line is heavily blended with \Hg\ in prism, therefore the simple two-Gaussian fit may underestimate the relevant uncertainties.
 As a conservative estimate we obtain a lower limit on the \OIII$\lambda$4363 flux by fitting the blended lines with a single Gaussian profile and subtracting from its flux the \Hg\ flux obtained in a fit without \OIII$\lambda$4363 included.
 This method resulted in $F_{\left[OIII\right]\lambda4363} \geq 9.1\times10^{-20}$~erg~s$^{-1}$~cm$^{-2}$.
 Repeating the former analysis gives $T_e \geq 15000$~K and $12 + \log{\left(O/H\right)} \leq 7.72$.
 A lower limit on metallicity was derived by fitting the blended feature with \OIII$\lambda$4363 only and results in $T_e \leq 34000$~K and $12 + \log{\left(O/H\right)} \geq 7.08$.
-These limits are consistent with the best-fit value and place our source somewhat below the mass-metallicity relation at similar redshifts (\autoref{fig:mass_metallicity}).
-As a final check on these results we fit the blended \OIII$\lambda$4363 and \Hg\ feature by fixing the ratio of \Hbs and \Hg\ to the appropriate Balmer decrement and find $12 + \log{\left(O/H\right)} = 7.25_{-0.17}^{+0.20}$, which is completely consistent with the above estimates.
+These limits are consistent with the best-fit value and place our source somewhat below the mass-metallicity relation at similar redshifts (Fig.\ref{fig:mass_metal}).